Getting started for workspace creators

 Go ahead, browse our App Directory.
 There are hundreds to choose from!
 When you’ve found an app to install, we’ll prompt you along so you don’t get stuck.

-Build internal integrations for your team
+Build internal integrations for your workspace

-Unlike the ready-made apps found on the App Directory, internal integrations can be custom built for your team, by people in your company.
+Unlike the ready-made apps found on the App Directory, internal integrations can be custom built for your workspace, by people in your company.
 Building your own integrations does require technical know-how, but the benefits are endless.

 - Leverage existing internal tools and services your company uses to work together.